Order today and we will ship before

 Unlike the Shinken Habaki which can be very expensive, the Iaito Habaki are standardized and gently forced into place.
 This means removing or changing the Habaki on an Iaito blade is not recommended.

-Habaki are made of brass and are available in two different designs: standard and Shonai (old design) and in 3 different finishes: black (oxidized), gold plated, and silver plated.
+Habaki are made of brass and are available in three different designs: Muji, Shonai, and Yujo, and in 3 different finishes: black (oxidized), gold plated, and silver plated.
 Please note that due to the oxidation process, it is not possible to blacken the Shonai design.

 The Seppa are washers used in front and behind the tsuba to tighten the fittings, made of copper or brass.
 They are compulsory to keep the Tsuba safely in place.